nokia/ntt/docs/conformance/remaining-work.md

 so the ceiling is **2725 / 4925 = 55.33%**.

-Total headroom is thus 227 files (+4.61 points), not the ~49 points the raw figure suggests.
-Of those 227, 143 have neither a testcase nor a control part — nothing exists to execute — and a further 40 carry an explicit ETSI `noexecution` directive.
-The honestly addressable set is about 84 files (+1.71 points), most of them reachable only by executing `control {}` parts.
+Total headroom is thus 227 files (+4.61 points), not the ~49 points the raw figure suggests — and almost none of it is honestly reachable.
+206 of the 207 `parse-only` files carry an explicit ETSI `noexecution` directive, including all 24 whose control part is the only executable thing in them, so executing them would mean overriding an instruction not to.
+What is genuinely left is the handful of files that fail for real reasons, which is a match-rate question rather than a real-execution one.

 One related caveat: the 23 "skipped" files are not inconclusive tests.
 They all carry `@verdict pass reject`, parsed and analyzed cleanly, had no